One of the best ways to stay in touch with your donors on a consistent basis is through a nonprofit email newsletter.

 When done well, email newsletters can be fast and cheap for you and heartwarming for your donor, basically meeting everyone’s needs.

-Unfortunately, most email newsletters look like someone created it on a dare to, throwing a bunch of random things together so they could call it done.
+Unfortunately, most email newsletters look like someone created it in a rush, throwing a bunch of random things together so they could call it done.

 Random doesn’t cut it.
 Neither does boring.